Create a Postman mock server

 - Click Create Mock Server.

-- Keep default settings and click Create Mock Server.
+- Keep the default settings and click Create Mock Server.

-Postman will generate a unique mock-server address, for example:
+Postman generates a unique mock server address, for example:

 https://a12b34cd-1234-5678.mock.pstmn.io